In 1879, the railroad was acquired by the Omaha and Northern Nebraska Railway, who built 15 miles further north to

 This beautiful concrete arch bridge crosses Cameron Ditch on private land, and must be accessed with permission.

-The bridge is a simple concrete arch structure.
-It contains a heavily built main arch, and large reinforced wing walls.
+Built as a simple concrete arch, the bridge contains a heavily built main arch, and large reinforced wing walls.

 It also appears to be in immaculate condition.
 Normally, arches would have significant scour on the base.
 However, this arch does not appear to have any.

 A metal plate signifies the builder of this structure.

 A special thank you to Jensen Lawn Solutions for allowing me to access this bridge is due.
 In addition, the manager at Jensen was very friendly and enjoys the structure.

 The photo above is an overview.
 The bridge must be accessed with permission.